-Scientists have determined this year’s Gulf of Mexico “dead zone,” an area of low oxygen that can kill fish and marine life, is 8,776 square miles—an area about the size of New Jersey.
-It is the largest dead zone measured since mapping of the area began in 1985.
+Scientists have determined this year’s Gulf of Mexico “dead zone,” an area of low oxygen that can kill fish and marine life, is 8,776 square miles, an area about the size of New Jersey.
+It is the largest measured since dead zone mapping began there in 1985.

 The measured size is close to the 8,185 square miles forecast by NOAA in June.

 The annual forecast, generated from a suite of NOAA-sponsored models, is based on nitrogen loading data provided by the U.S. Geological Survey.
 The similarity between predicted and measured size emphasizes the role of Mississippi River nutrient runoff in controlling the magnitude of hypoxia.

 A team of scientists, led by partners at the Louisiana Universities Marine Consortium (LUMCON) and Louisiana State University, collected data to determine the size of the dead zone during a survey mission aboard the R/V Pelican from July 24 to 31.